trulycaffeinated/RIT2025-26/0 CPET561/Demos/Demo 1/Nios II Architecture Notes.md

 ![[Format of NIOS II Instructions.png]]

 #### Instructions
-The Nios II instruction set is pretty straightforward, arithmetic is
+The Nios II instruction set is pretty straightforward, arithmetic is the three letters of the operation, and then i for immediate.
+Ex... add is add add immediate is addi division is div division immediate is divi

+word instructions are abbreviated, see Nios II introduction for full list.
+Abbreviations start with either ld for load, or st for store. w for word, b for byte, h for halfword. u is added for unsigned.
+End with io for i/o

+Load halfword unsigned to io --> ldhuio